1983 Chevrolet Camaro Z28 hatchback coupe

 “Make the earth move.”

-Suspension upgrades specific to the IROC-Z were Delco/Bilstein shock absorbers for the rear wheels and 16-inch wheels all around with Goodyear Eagle GT P245/50VR16 tires—large for the day and a size still readily available.
+Suspension upgrades specific to the IROC-Z included Delco/Bilstein shock absorbers for the rear wheels and 16-inch wheels all around with Goodyear Eagle GT P245/50VR16 tires—large for the day and a size still readily available.

 The IROC-Z also included louvered hood inserts and more aggressive ground effects and spoilers than the Z28.
 Finally, it was lowered half an inch compared to the Z28.